Christiaan-Ghijselinck/KangooZE-apk/README.md

 The application was developed with Android Studio end tested using the KONNWEI KW902 and the Vgate iCar Pro 2S dongles on a Samsung Smartphone Galaxy S5 neo.
 The application has not been tested on a Tablet.

-Depending on the Android Version , one should use KangooZE.apk , KangooZE-b.apk or KangooZE-c.apk.
-The **KangooZE.apk** installs on Smartphones with Android Version 6 to up to inclusive Version 14.
+Depending on the Android Version , one should use KangooZE.a.apk , KangooZE-b.apk or KangooZE-c.apk.
+The **KangooZE.a.apk** installs on Smartphones with Android Version 6 to up to inclusive Version 14.
 The **KangooZE-b.apk** installs on Smartphones with Android Version 7 and higher ( inclusive Version 15 ).
-The **KangooZE-c.apk** installs on Smartphones with Android Version 16 and without a warning ( tested ) and on all lower numbered versions ( vers.
+The **KangooZE-c.apk** installs on Smartphones with Android Version 16 and without a warning about obsolete version ( tested ) and on all lower numbered versions ( vers.
 6 , 11 and 15 were tested ).
 The version number used by the Smartphone can be found within "About" via "Settings".
-See also https://apilevels.com/ or https://web.archive.org/web/20251004161259/https://apilevels.com/
+See also https://web.archive.org/web/20251004161259/https://apilevels.com/ or https://apilevels.com/ if available.